owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 In this article, I demonstrate solutions to each of those mentioned.

-As an example throughout the article, let's assume we are creating and testing web services for a model called *Task*.
+As an example throughout the article, let's assume we have web services for a model called *Task* and we are testing its corresponding client code.
 Here is a sample action in the *TasksController* of the web server:

 {% highlight ruby %}
 # server/app/controllers/tasks_controller.rb